Updated March 7th, 2020

 Step 1: Balanced Commercial Dog Food

 We recommend either Hills or Royal Canin as companies you can put your trust in.
-You can also use the expertise of a local pet food manufacturer.
-These high quality diets require no extra supplements; in fact adding supplements (especially calcium) can unbalance the diet and be dangerous.
+These high-quality diets require no extra supplements; in fact, adding supplements (especially calcium) can unbalance the diet and be dangerous.

 Step 2: Fruits & Vegetables